Deadline for applications: 6pm on Monday 11 October 2004

-The selection panel will first develop a shortlist of applications that best meet the selection criteria.
-The panel will then identify any further information that it may need to help in the assessment of the shortlisted applications.
+In certain circumstances the selection panel may identify further information that it may need to help in the assessment of applications.
 This information will be requested from the applicant who can choose to respond in writing or verbally (e.g. by email, on the phone or in an interview).
-The selection panel may decide not to seek further information and applicants should therefore not assume that if they have not been asked for further information that their application is not shortlisted.
+Please note that the selection panel may decide not to seek further information and applicants should therefore not assume that if they have not been asked for further information that their application is not shortlisted.

-At the final stage of the selection process, artists will be required to indicate how they will spend the bursary.
-We aim to award seven bursaries of £8,100 each, however, in exceptional circumstances the selection panel may award less than the amount requested.
+We aim to award seven bursaries of £8,800 each, however, in exceptional circumstances the selection panel may award less than the amount requested.

 – the relevance of the proposal to the overall aims of the scheme

 – the significance of the proposal to the artistic development of the applicant

 – the timeliness of the proposal to the artistic development of the applicant